-rocess of resolving flagged cast ballots to reflect voter intent. write-ins, overvotes, marginal machine-readable mark, having no contest selections marked on the entire ballot, or the ballot being unreadable by a scanner.
-1. Systematic, independent, documented process for obtaining records , statements of fact, or other relevant information and assessing them objectively to determine NIST.GOV and EAC.GOV obtaining records, statements of fact, or other relevant EAC.GOV the extent to which specified requirements are fulfilled.
+Term Definition Source Adjudication Process of resolving flagged cast ballots to reflect voter intent .
+Common reasons for flagging include: • write-ins, • overvotes , • marginal machine-readable mark , • having no contest selections marked on the entire ballot , or • the ballot being unreadable by a scanner.
+NIST.GOV and EAC.GOV Audit Systematic, independent, documented process for obtaining records, statements of fact, or other relevant information and assessing them objectively to determine the extent to which specified requirements are fulfilled.
 Verification of statistical or exact agreement of records from different processes or subsystems of a voting system.
-A review of a system and its controls to determine its operational status and the accuracy of its outputs. erifying the identity of a user, process, or device , often as a rerequisite to allowing access to resources in an information ystem.
-EAC.GOV allot in which the voter has taken final action in selecting contest ptions and irrevocably confirmed their intent to vote as selected. ynonyms: voted ballot NIST.GOV and EAC.GOV y: erequisite to allowing access to resources in an information stem.
-Ilot in which the voter has taken final action in selecting contest itions and irrevocably confirmed their intent to vote as selected.
+A review of a system and its controls to determine its operational status and the accuracy of its outputs.
+EAC.GOV Authentication Verifying the identity of a user, process, or device , often as a prerequisite to allowing access to resources in an information system.
+EAC.GOV

+Cast Ballot (noun) Ballot in which the voter has taken final action in selecting contest options and irrevocably confirmed their intent to vote as selected.
+Synonyms: voted ballot NIST.GOV and EAC.GOV (Note: for purposes of remote return, is this submitting the ballot for delivery to local election office, regardless of method?)
 Digital Signature A cryptographic operation where a private key is used to digitally sign an electronic document and the associated public key is used to verify the signature.
 Digital signatures provide data authentication and integrity protection.
-EAC.GOV Election Management System (EMS) Set of processing functions and databases within a voting system typically used to: develop and maintain election definition data, perform ballot layout functions, create ballot presentation templates for ballot printers or devices used by voters for ballot markup, tabulate votes, consolidate and report results, and maintain audit trails.
+EAC.GOV Election Management System (EMS) Set of processing functions and databases within a voting system typically used to: • develop and maintain election definition data, • perform ballot layout functions, • create ballot presentation templates for ballot printers or devices used by voters for ballot markup, • tabulate votes, • consolidate and report results, and • maintain audit trails.
 Synonyms: EMS EAC.GOV Marked Ballot Ballot that contains all of the selections made by a voter (see also manually-marked paper ballot) EAC.GOV Privacy (for voters) A property of a voting system that is designed and deployed to enable voters to obtain a ballot , and mark, verify, and cast it without revealing their ballot selections or selections of language, display and interaction modes to anyone else.
-This does not preclude the ability of a voter to request assistance under state law.
-Also: ballot secrecy A goal of voting systems to ensure that no contest selections can be associated with a voter .
-EAC.GOV Recorded Ballot A ballot for which there is an associated cast vote record EAC.GOV Secure Element Secure Element (SE) is a chip that is by design protected from unauthorized access and used to run a limited set of applications, as well as store confidential and cryptographic data.
-Smartphones and tablets, hardware cryptowallets, and other devices use Secure Element.
-Threat Actor A threat actor is any individual or group of individuals who attempt to interfere in the return of a marked ballot or compromise an election.
+This does not preclude the ability of a voter to request assistance under state EAC.GOV law.
+Also: ballot secrecy A goal of voting systems to ensure that no contest selections can be associated with a voter.
+Recorded Ballot A ballot for which there is an associated cast vote record EAC.GOV Threat Actor A threat actor is any individual or group of individuals who attempt to interfere in the return of a marked ballot or compromise an election.
 For example, a threat actor may be a nation state, ballot trafficking syndicate, criminal, hackers, compromised insider, or other party.
 Remote Election Working Group Voter Affidavit Jurisdiction-specific document accompanying marked ballot attesting the voter's eligibility to vote.
 Text varies by jurisdiction and may also waive privacy rights for certain return methods (e.g. marked ballot return by email, etc.) Remote Election Working Group